 Surpluses or deficits which arise at future valuations may impact on the University's future contribution commitment.
-A deficit may require additional funding in the form of higher contribution requirements, where a surplus could, perhaps, be used to similarly reduce contribution requirements.
-The sensitivities regarding the principal assumptions used to measure the scheme liabilities on technical provisions basis as at the date of the last triennial actuarial valuation are set out below:
+A deficit may require additional funding in the form of higher contribution requirements, where a surplus could perhaps, be used to similarly reduce contribution requirements.
+The sensitivities regarding the principal assumptions used to measure the scheme liabilities on a technical provisions basis as at the date of the last triennial actuarial valuation are set out below:

-Assumption Change in assumption Impact on scheme liabilities Valuation rate of interest Increase/decrease by 0.5% Increase/decrease by £2.2 billion Rate of pension increases Increase/decrease by 0.5% Increase/decrease by £1.5 billion Rate of salary growth Increase/decrease by 0.5% Increase/decrease by £0.7 billion Rate of mortality More prudent assumption (move to Increase by £1.6 billion long cohort future improvements from the medium cohort adopted at the valuation)
+Assumption Change in assumption Impact on scheme liabilities Investment return Decrease by 0.25% Increase by £1.6 billion Gap between RPI and CPI Decrease by 0.25% Increase by £1 billion Rate of salary growth Increase by 0.25% Increase by £0.6 billion Members live longer 1 year Increase by £0.8 billion than assumed Equity markets in Decrease by 25% Increase by £4.6 billion isolation fall

-USS is a 'last man standing' scheme so that in the event of the insolvency of any of the participating employers in USS, the amount of any pension funding shortfall (which cannot otherwise be recovered) in respect of that employer will be spread across the remaining participant employers and reflected in the next actuarial valuation of the scheme.
+USS is a "last man standing" scheme so that in the event of the insolvency of any of the participating employers in USS, the amount of any pension funding shortfall (which cannot otherwise be recovered) in respect of that employer will be spread across the remaining participant employers and reflected in the next actuarial valuation of the scheme.

 The trustee believes that over the long term equity investment and investment in selected alternative asset classes will provide superior returns to other investment classes.
 The management structure and targets set are designed to give the fund a bias towards equities through portfolios that are diversified both geographically and by sector.
 The trustee recognises that it would be theoretically possible to select investments producing income flows broadly similar to the estimated liability cash flows.
-However, in order to meet the long-term funding objective within a level of contributions that it considers the employers would be willing to make, the trustee has agreed to take on a degree of investment risk relative to the liabilities.
+However, in order to meet the long-term funding objective within a level of contributions that it considers the employers would be willing to make, the trustee needs to take on a degree of investment risk relative to the liabilities.
 This taking of investment risk seeks to target a greater return than the matching assets would provide whilst maintaining a prudent approach to meeting the fund's liabilities.

-Before deciding to take investment risk relative to the liabilities, the trustee receives advice from its internal investment team, its investment consultant and the scheme actuary, and considers the views of the employers.
+Before deciding what degree of investment risk to take relative to the liabilities, the trustee receives advice from its internal investment team, its investment consultant and the scheme actuary, and considers the views of the employers.
 The strong positive cash flow of the scheme means that it is not necessary to realise investments to meet liabilities.
-The trustee believes that this, together with the ongoing flow of new entrants into the scheme and the strength of covenant of the employers enables it to take a longterm view of its investments.
+The trustee believes that this, together with the ongoing flow of new entrants into the scheme and the strength of covenant of the employers enables it to take a long-term view of its investments.
 Short term volatility of returns can be tolerated and need not feed through directly to the contribution rate although the trustee is mindful of the desirability of keeping the funding level on the scheme's technical provisions close to or above 100% thereby minimizing the risk of the introduction of deficit contributions.
 The actuary has confirmed that the scheme's cash flow is likely to remain positive for the next ten years or more.